-Ohio's New Educators (ONE) is a unique community within the Ohio Education Association supporting early career educators in their first 10 years of their career.
-This statewide network engages and empowers educators to become successful, active, and visible in their profession and community through collective action.
+Ohio's New Educators (ONE) is a unique community within the Ohio Education Association (OEA) supporting early career educators and support professionals in their first 10 years of their career.
+This statewide network engages and empowers educators and support professionals to become successful, active, and visible in their profession and community through collective action.